kipe/resin-influx/blog_post.md

 Typically values are logged once per minute from multiple sources.

 The main issue is not saving the data but getting the data out in a usable form.
-With CSV files I've done various custom solutions, including averaging the data from one file to a new one, just to get the amount of data to a more reasonable level.
+With CSV files, I've done various custom solutions, including averaging the data from one file to a new one, just to get the amount of data to a more reasonable level.

 With SQL, the issue typically is that it's fairly slow and averaging the data to a more reasonable amount is quite difficult.
-I've even used different tables for different time ranges, with montly data averaged to one hour et cetera.
-After this I've removed the time range from the original data.
+I've even used different tables for different time ranges, with monthly data averaged to one hour et cetera.
+After this, I've removed the time range from the original data.

 My main goal with InfluxDB is to have the database doing the averaging for me, without the need for removing any of the original data.
-From my previous experiences InfluxDB seems to have a very well optimized algorithms and a fairly simple query language.
+From my previous experiences InfluxDB seems to have very well optimized algorithms and a fairly simple query language.

 ## Setting up ##

-Setting up the Docker image was fairly straight forward, in essence the Dockerfile is just fetching the ready-made packages for `armhf`, installing, and configuring them.
-The only change I made to the configuration was to move all storage to the `/data` partition, to preserve it between boots.
+Setting up the Docker image was fairly straightforward, in essence, the Dockerfile is just fetching the ready-made packages for `armhf`, installing, and configuring them.
+The only change I made to the configuration was to move all storage to the `/data` partition, to [preserve it between boots](http://docs.resin.io/#/pages/runtime/runtime.md#persistent-storage).

 The project uses the Python-image as a base, as the measurement script is written in Python.
 Luckily InfluxDB also has [Python-library](https://github.com/influxdata/influxdb-python) available, making the logging fairly straightforward.
-It should however be noted, that the Python-library doesn't seem to officially support 0.11 yet...
+It should however, be noted, that the Python-library doesn't seem to officially support 0.11 yet...

 The measurement script reads 9 values from the board.
-The values are read ~once per second, and written to the database.
+The values are read ~once per second and written to the database.
 The values are
   - load averages: 1, 5 and 15 minutes
   - memory: total, available, and percentage used
   - disk usage for `/data`: total, used, and free